 Expanding Your Horizons, or EYH, will be held from 8 a.m. to 3 p.m.
 Oct.
 28 on campus.
 Registration closed Sept.
 29, but information is still available at www.mtsu.edu/eyh/register.php.

 EYH helps girls and young women investigate science and mathematics careers, talk with women in math and science, attend a science and math workshop with their peers, participate in hands-on activities and meet girls interested in math and science.

-EYH at MTSU is available for girls in middle school, including grades 5 to 8, and high school grades 9 to 12.
-Up to 250 middle school girls and up to 100 high school girls are welcome to attend the event.
+EYH at MTSU is open each year to girls in middle school, including fifth to eighth grades, and high school grades nine to 12.
+Up to 250 middle school girls and up to 100 high school girls are expected to attend the event.

 As a first-generation college graduate from a family that sometimes lived below the poverty level, Holley-Bockelmann has a deep interest in broadening the participation of women, minorities and first-generation college students in science.